mathieucarbou/YaSolR/docs/manual.md

 - `Bypass Automatic Control`: Activate or deactivate automatic dimmer bypass (force heating) based on hours and/or temperature.
-- `Bypass`: Activate or deactivate dimmer bypass (force heating) Only available when the bypass is not in automatic mode.
+- `Bypass`: Activate or deactivate dimmer bypass (force heating) This is a manual override.
+So if, when automatic bypass deactivates (in the morning for example), you hav manual bypass that is activated, then bypass will stay activated until you deactivate the manual override.
-  Otherwise the bypass state is displayed.

 > ##### TIP
 >